-Council is responsible for delivering town planning land use and development advice and assessments, to a diverse community of over 119,000 residents and over 9,700 businesses.

-These residential and commercial land uses are set in a unique urban environment with high levels of amenity protected by various landscape and environmental controls, as set out in the Maroondah Planning Scheme.
-The role of statutory planning is to manage and consult with the community to ensure that land use changes are to the social, environmental and economic betterment of the City.
+Statutory Planning is responsible for delivering town planning land use and development advice, assessments and decisions for the Maroondah municipality, in accordance with the provisions of the Planning & Environment Act 1987, Subdivision Act 1988, Building Regulations (amongst others), and the Maroondah Planning Scheme.
+Statutory Planning manage and consult with the community to ensure that land use and development changes are to the social, environmental and economic benefit of Maroondah.